cameli15/Habit-Hero/README.md

 *To run these tests, make sure that they are in the same parent directory as the main files of the program.*

 **Habit Hero Data Folder**

-<ins>This folder contains sample data collected in our habithero_db.db from testing our program.
-There are three different tables created and stored.</ins>
+*This folder contains sample data collected in our habithero_db.db from testing our program.
+There are three different tables created and stored.*

 * habits.db: contains all users habits that they add
 * habit_data.db: contains all the progress of users as they mark their habits as complete